West Point Aesthetic Center, Fontana, CA

 Mistake #1: Skipping Sunscreen or Using the Wrong One

-One of the most damaging mistakes people make is not using sunscreen consistently — or choosing one that isn’t effective against the full spectrum of UV rays.
+One of the most damaging mistakes people make is not using sunscreen consistently or choosing one that isn’t effective against the full spectrum of UV rays.

-What to Do Instead: Use a broad-spectrum sunscreen with SPF 30 or higher every single day, regardless of the weather or season.
-Look for mineral-based sunscreens with zinc oxide or titanium dioxide, which physically block UV rays and are less likely to irritate sensitive skin.
+Use a broad-spectrum sunscreen with SPF 30 or higher every single day, no exceptions.
+For best results, choose mineral-based sunscreens with zinc oxide or titanium dioxide, as they reflect UV rays and are less likely to irritate sensitive skin.
+These physical sunscreens are ideal for individuals with melasma on their face.

 Mistake #2: Using Harsh or Irritating Products

-It’s tempting to throw every brightening cream, scrub, and acid at melasma in hopes of quick results — but aggressive skincare can backfire.
+It’s tempting to throw every brightening cream, scrub, and acid at melasma in hopes of quick results, but aggressive skincare can backfire.

-• Niacinamide: Reduces inflammation and inhibits melanin transfer.
+• Niacinamide – Reduces inflammation and inhibits melanin transfer.

 Mistake #3: Expecting Overnight Results